Czech name: Tančící Dům

 What to Do & What to See

 The Dancing House — designed by Croatian-Czech architect Vlado Milunić and Canadian-American architect Frank Gehry — is one of the world’s most famous buildings.
-The deconstructivist marvel has won several prestigious awards and the inside, designed by renowned British architect Eva Jiřičná, is as mind-bending as the outside.
+The deconstructivist marvel has won several prestigious awards and the inside, designed by renowned Czech architect Eva Jiřičná, is as mind-bending as the outside.
 Ninety-nine differently-sized concrete panels give the building its wavy, bendy shape, affecting the interior rooms and hallways.
 Walking around the Dancing House is like walking into an M.C.
 Escher painting!

 In addition to offices, the Dancing House holds an art gallery, 21-room boutique hotel, restaurant, and bar.
 Are you on a strict budget?
 Head straight to the observation deck and enjoy a free-but-breathtaking view of Prague.